orchetect/SettingsAccess/README.md

 Supports macOS 11.0 or higher.

+## Known Issues

+- It is not possible to call `openSettings()` from within a menu-based MenuBarExtra due to how SwiftUI builds menus.
+See [this thread](https://github.com/orchetect/SettingsAccess/issues/2) for details.

 ## Author

 Coded by a bunch of 🐹 hamsters in a trenchcoat that calls itself [@orchetect](https://github.com/orchetect).